KazNeri/cpufreq2/README.md

 Reads CPU usage by computing the delta between idle time and total running time.
 When `/proc/stat` is unavailable, it falls back to `time_in_state` and idle state statistics.
 Real-time data can be displayed as a floating overlay anywhere on screen.

-Additionally includes CPU stress tests, GPU/CPU benchmarks, microarchitecture probes, and the Dhrystone 2.1 integer benchmark with core-pinning support.
+Additionally includes Dhrystone 2.1 integer benchmark with core-pinning support.

 ## Features